 - 3:20 in the afternoon

 - 6:40 in the evening

 I suggest that you come 10 to 20 minutes earlier to find a good spot to watch the train.

 Hoa Lo Prison Relic

-One revelatory historical site that you must visit in Hanoi is Hoa Lo Prison Relic.
-It is a thing to do in Hanoi where you will learn so much about the unescapable prison that shaped a part of Vietnamese history.
+One revelatory historical site you must visit in Hanoi is Hoa Lo Prison Relic.
+It is a thing to do in Hanoi, where you will learn so much about the unescapable prison that shaped a part of Vietnamese history.
 No prisoners escaped from this site for 36 years before 1932.

 Hoa Lo Prison Relic is also known as Hanoi Hilton.
 Exploring the site would let you discover how brutal life in the prison was.
 It is an eye-opening experience that will make you realize how lucky we are now to live in complete freedom today.

 This historical site exhibits many artifacts.
 You can find even the guillotine used for sentencing.
 If you want to learn more about them, you can buy a fact booklet for 15.000 VND.
 Don’t worry about getting a guide!
 The site has directions written in English, French and Vietnamese.
 You will not lose yourself inside the place.

 Hoa Lo Prison Relic is open from 8 in the morning until 5 in the evening.
 The tickets cost 30.000 VND.
 If you are a student, you get a 50% discount.
 Kids below 15 years old get discounted tickets too.
 Visiting Hoa Lo Prison Relic requires you to wear elegant clothes before entering.